Keillers Park murder: Satanism

 When the arrests were made on 15 and 18 December 1997, the police discovered satanic altars in the homes of the two suspects.
 A human skull was also found at Vlad's place, for which he was charged with possession of human parts.
 Nödtveidt and Vlad were members of a satanic organization called Misanthropic Luciferian Order (MLO), of which Vlad was one of the founders, and that, according to the police, never had more than a handful of followers.

 During their investigations, the police interrogated former members of the MLO, who described the organisation and narrated the occult ceremonies they had attended.
 Rituals included meditation, invocations of demons, and animal sacrifices (specifically cats, which were bought through classified ads).
 During the weeks that preceded the murder of Josef ben Meddour, Vlad had been more and more extremist in his speech, and the idea of performing human sacrifices, followed by a mass suicide, was discussed at length.
 During a meeting at Nödtveidt's place, a list of possible victims was made.
-It included a former follower who had defected, band members from Dissection, and even Nödtveidt's girlfriend.
+It included a former follower who had defected, band members from Dissection, and Nödtveidt's girlfriend.

 These plans led to the defection of some members of the MLO, who did not want to take part in any assassination, or who feared for their own lives.
 As a result, when the arrests were made, the number of active members was down to three: Nödtveidt, Vlad, and his girlfriend.

 Trials

-During the trial, the motives of the murder were not made clear as to whether it was a satanic crime, one of the human sacrifices that the MLO members had talked about, or if it was rather a hate crime, motivated by the anger Nödtveidt and Vlad had felt when confronted with Meddour's personality.
-According to criminal inspector Lars Ohlin, who led the police investigation, Nötveidt stated during interrogation that the murder was a "sacrifice to Satan", but later retracted the statement.
-According to Ohlin, there is no denying that Nödtveidt and Vlad's acts were made on a background of Satanism, but homophobia was also a clear factor, and the Keillers Park murder was registered as a hate crime by the Swedish police.
+During the trial, the motives of the murder were not made clear.
+Whether it was a satanic crime, one of the human sacrifices that the MLO members had talked about, or a hate crime.
+According to criminal inspector Lars Ohlin, who led the police investigation, Nödtveidt stated during interrogation that the murder was a "sacrifice to Satan", but later retracted the statement.
+According to Ohlin, Nödtveidt and Vlad's acts were in the tradition of Satanism, but homophobia was a major factor, and the Keillers Park murder was registered as a hate crime by the Swedish police.

 On 6 July 1998, Nödtveidt was sentenced by the Gothenburg district court to eight years in prison for accessory to murder and illegal possession of a firearm.
 Vlad was sentenced to ten years for murder, violence against his girlfriend, illegal possession of a firearm and possession of body parts.
 All three parties appealed the verdict.

 The Court of Appeal for Western Sweden gave its verdict on 25 September 1998.
 Nödtveidt was this time sentenced to ten years in prison, the same as Vlad, whose sentence was confirmed.